 Why Wellness Matters

 As a Dietitian, I use the “Stages of Change Model” to help identify where individuals may be in the stages of making a healthy lifestyle change.
-40% of people fall in the Contemplation stage, where they know they should probably make a change, but haven’t taken any action.
-20% of people fall into the Preparation category—as in, “I know which diet I should go on, but I’ll start on Monday.”
+Forty percent of people fall in the Contemplation stage, where they know they should probably make a change, but haven’t taken any action.
+Twenty percent of people fall into the Preparation category—as in, “I know which diet I should go on, but I’ll start on Monday.”
 Like individuals, organizations are also all at different points on their journey toward wellness.

 On a larger scale, the cost of healthcare is rising, with over $576 billion lost annually due to poor employee health.
 However, this figure can be significantly decreased by strategic wellness programming.
 The costliest portion of this figure is attributable to chronic diseases caused by modifiable behaviors, such as asthma, diabetes, COPD.
 If you can build a wellness program that targets behaviors like sedentary lifestyle, poor diet, or lack of sleep, you can empower employees to make behavioral changes that improve their health.